This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Types of Lawsuits to File over Cerebral Palsy in Connecticut

 Discovering your child has cerebral palsy can be devastating and overwhelming.
-Yet, there are steps you can take to make sure your child has the best life possible with resources, treatment, and access to the same opportunities as other children.
+Yet, you can take steps to make sure your child has the best life possible with resources, treatment, and access to the same opportunities as other children.
 You may need to file a lawsuit to ensure your child has what they need.

 Medical Malpractice Lawsuits

 One type of lawsuit you may want to file on behalf of your child is a malpractice case.
-This is a lawsuit that is filed against medical professionals you believe caused or contributed to the cerebral palsy diagnosis by failing to provide an adequate standard of care.
+This is a lawsuit filed against medical professionals you believe caused or contributed to the cerebral palsy diagnosis by failing to provide an adequate standard of care.

-For instance, failing to order a Cesarean section when it was clear there were signs of fetal distress that ultimately led to brain damage could be considered malpractice.
+For instance, failing to order a Cesarean section when there were signs of fetal distress that ultimately led to brain damage could be considered malpractice.
 This kind of lawsuit can help you recover damages for your child.

 Discrimination or Disability Rights in Connecticut

-The agency, along with your lawyer, will try to resolve the incident, but if the outcome is not satisfactory, you can file a lawsuit to get what your child needs or to recover damages.
+The agency and your lawyer will try to resolve the incident, but if the outcome is not satisfactory, you can file a lawsuit to get what your child needs or recover damages.

 How to File a Medical Malpractice Lawsuit in Connecticut